 Like previously mentioned I cooked up a stewing hen.
 This is an older bird that is very flavorful (especially it’s broth!) but is tough, so slow cooking is a must.
-I going to provide a post on how to do this in the near future.
-All you need is some shredded chicken how ever you can get it along with some good chicken stock.
-Then it’s just a manner of roasting the squash and putting the final soup together.
+I am going to save talking about that until another blog post – sorry 🙁

 Chicken & Spaghetti Squash Soup Recipe

 Preheat your oven to 350 degrees.

 Carefully slice your squash in half.

 Lightly sprinkle with kosher salt.
 This will help pull our moisture, speeding up the cooking process.

-- Bake in the oven for 45-60 mintues or until the flesh is as soft al dente pasta
+Bake in the oven for 45-60 mintues or until the flesh is as soft al dente pasta

 Cool, before removing flesh.
 Remove with a fork.
 If strands are too long, cut in half.